-Northland Rail on track, says Winston Peters in Whangārei announcement
+Northland rail on track, says Winston Peters in Whangārei announcement

 His mood indicated there was some certainty already about those decisions.

 ''[KiwiRail] now needs to prepare its application to the Provincial Growth Fund (PGF) to get the Northland rail line properly back up and running, and there is not a moment to be lost.
 We know that without investment, the Northland rail line would have to close in three to five years.''

 Also at the event was KiwiRail chief executive Greg Miller, who earlier said 30,000 container loads left Northland by road each year for the ports of Auckland and Tauranga – and rail was missing a huge opportunity to take some of that freight.